ChuckCaplan/IEC-printer/arduino/README.md

 char server[] = "your_server_ip";
 int port = your_server_port;

+# Hardware
+ * Arduino Uno R4 Wifi
+ * IEC cable to connect the C64 to the Arduino via the following pins:
+    - IEC GND to Arduino GND
+    - IEC ATN to Arduino digital pin 3
+    - IEC CLK to Arduino digital pin 4
+    - IEC DATA to Arduino digital pin 5

 # Info
-Most of the IEC routines borowed from https://github.com/Larswad/uno2iec .
+Most of the IEC routines borowed from https://github.com/Larswad/uno2iec.
 Many thanks for solving the gory details of the IEC and kept me focussing at the printercode.

 # License
 This code is distributed under the GNU Public License